henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

 Categorical Cross-Entropy and Predictive Logits Variance for Bayesian Neural Net
 -----------------------------------------------------------------------------------

-It is based on Equation 12 from `arxiv:1703.04977`_. :math:`s_i` is  representing the predictive logits variance
+It is based on Equation 12 from `arxiv:1703.04977`_. :math:`s_i` is  representing the predictive variance of logits

 .. math::